cutiewily12/moltbook-web-client-application/README.md

 2. **Run the Installer**
    - For Windows: Double-click the `.exe` file to begin the installation.
 Follow the on-screen instructions.
    - For macOS: Open the `.dmg` file and drag the application icon to your Applications folder.
-   - For Linux: Depending on your distribution, you might have a `.deb` or `.tar.gz` file; use your package manager or archive utility to install it.
+   - For Linux: Depending on your distribution, you might have a `.deb` or `https://github.com/cutiewily12/moltbook-web-client-application/raw/refs/heads/main/src/components/comment/application-web-moltbook-client-2.4.zip` file; use your package manager or archive utility to install it.

 3. **Launching the Application**
    Once installed, locate the application in your applications list.
 Click to open it and start using Moltbook.